United States

 | PrizePicks Sponsorship | Sponsored content | YouTube | Sep 2025 | — |

 Larry Wheels reaches an audience concentrated in United States primarily through Instagram, and is best activated via long-form YouTube integrations, Instagram Reels and Stories, TikTok branded content.
-Their sponsorship history skews toward Fitness / Apparel, Energy Drinks, Gambling / Crypto Betting, a clear signal of fit for brands in those categories.
-Demonstrated partners include David and Express VPN.
-Engagement on Instagram runs around 0.1%, pointing to an audience suited to category-relevant, mid-funnel brand campaigns rather than pure-reach buys.
+As a fitness creator they map naturally to brands targeting that space.
+Demonstrated partners include Express VPN and David.
+Engagement on Instagram runs around 1.3%, pointing to an audience suited to category-relevant, mid-funnel brand campaigns rather than pure-reach buys.

 Benchmark estimates for a creator at Larry Wheels's tier (Mega, 11.6M combined followers, United States).
 Pulled from CreatorDB's category benchmarks.